 Snow can change any terrain into a challenging obstacle.
 Even a trail you’ve conquered multiple times in the summer will become a unique challenge for the most experienced off-roader.
 The terrain becomes more difficult to read as the snow fills all the ruts and holes and makes rock surfaces slick and slippery, thus transforming a moderate off-road trail into an extremely challenging one.
 This is why winter off-roading can pose much more of a threat and challenge no matter the skill level of the driver.

 Snow Wheeling Tires

-There are basically two main types of snow and ice driving conditions and each have their recommended tire options.
-On the one hand you have the “floaters” on thick deep snow and the other you have the “cutters” on slick icy roads.
-The obvious thing here is, you need decent snow/winter tires before you even think of heading onto any off road trails.
-Whichever tire you opt for, ensure it has reinforced side walls since that is extremely useful in snowy terrain.
+There are basically two main types of snow and ice driving conditions and each has its recommended tire options.
+On the one hand, you have the “floaters” on thick deep snow, and on the other, you have the “cutters” on slick icy roads.
+The obvious thing here is, you need decent snow/winter tires before you even think of heading onto any off-road trails.
+Whichever tire you opt for, ensure it has reinforced sidewalls since that is extremely useful in the snowy terrain.